Anatomy of a Steel Building: Accessories

 - Wall Light Panels

-Note: Wall Light Panels cannot run the full length or width of a building and usually start roughly 5’ below the eave and terminate between a start and stop run of wall sheeting.
+Note: Wall Light Panels cannot run the full length or width of a building and usually start roughly 5’ below the eave and terminate between a start and stop the run of wall sheeting.

 - Ridge Vents